 The most common tendonitis symptom is the pain which may be accompanied with a feeling of weakness, reduced function and joint range of motion.
 Generally, tendonitis causes pain in the tissues surrounding a joint, especially after the joint is used too much during play or work.

-Depending on the tendon that is affected, the signs are:
+Depending on the tendon that is affected, the signs of tendonitis are:

-Discuss your signs and symptoms with a specialist at Medcare for the right diagnosis.
+Discuss your signs & symptoms of tendonitis with a specialist at Medcare for the right diagnosis.
 After reviewing your medical history, including any previous joint injuries, our doctor will ask you specific questions about the type of pain that you’re experiencing.
 A physical examination and some functional tests may be done to confirm the diagnosis.

 Blood tests and X-rays are required to rule out other disorders with similar symptoms such as gout, infections and rheumatoid arthritis.
 X-rays may also confirm that there is no fracture, dislocation, soft tissue calcification or bone disease.
 MRI scans may be required in some cases.